Plants Commonly Used in Herbal Teas

 Ginkgo

-Ginkgo is one of the world's oldest living tree species.
-Its fan-shaped leaves have been incorporated into herbal traditions for generations and are commonly prepared as herbal infusions.
+Ginkgo is one of the world’s oldest living tree species.
+Its fan-shaped leaves have become part of my morning herbal ritual, often blended with Mint or Rosemary to balance their earthy flavor.

 Read Plant Profile →